Pauan/Immutable/doc/doc.rst

     toJS(x: Any) -> Any

   Converts a Dict_, List_, Queue_, Record_, Set_, Stack_,
-  or Tuple_ to its JavaScript equivalent.
+  Tuple_, or Type_ to its JavaScript equivalent.

   This function has the following behavior: